-The committee shall be responsible for review of the policies, training or apprenticeship programs, wages, working conditions and programs established by the State/Employer that affect or impact all Native American state employees, and members of Local 1000.
-The committee shall also make any needed recommendations to the Local 1000 Board of Directors or the Local 1000 statewide officers.
+The committee shall be responsible for review of the policies, training or apprenticeship programs, wages, working conditions and programs established by the State/Employer that affect or impact all latest cultural generations state employees, and members of Local 1000.
+The committee shall also make any needed recommendations to the Local 1000 Board of Directors or the Local 1000 Statewide Officers.

-- (a) To organize and train Local 1000 Native American Members to assume leadership roles. - (b) To educate and inform all Local 1000 members about the needs and concerns affecting Native Americans, identifying issues of particular concern, and supporting Local 1000 through its leadership roles by means of more educated and prepared Native American members. - 5.1.13 Statewide Chief Steward Committee - (a) This committee shall consist of one Chief Steward from each representational area: Southeast (Rancho Cucamonga), Southwest (Los Angeles), Coastal (Oakland), Central Valley (Fresno), and Sacramento (Midtown, Downtown, and the outlying area).
+- (a) To organize and train Local 1000 latest cultural generations members to assume leadership roles. - (b) To educate and inform all Local 1000 members about the needs and concerns affecting Gen Y or Millennial Americans, identifying issues of particular concern, and supporting Local 1000 through its leadership roles by means of more educated and prepared latest cultural generations members. - 5.1.14 Statewide Vice Presidents/Steward Committee - (a) This committee shall consist of one DLC Vice President from each representational area: Southeast (Rancho Cucamonga), Southwest (Los Angeles), Coastal (Oakland), Central Valley (Fresno), and Sacramento (Midtown, Downtown, and the outlying area).
 The statewide committee shall meet at least quarterly.
-Such meetings may be by conference call. - (b) The Statewide Chief Steward Committee is responsible for review of the overall steward and workplace representation program and shall make recommendations to the Local 1000 Board of Directors regarding the following: - (1) Quality, uniformity and availability of steward training; - (2) Functioning of the statewide grievance tracking system; - (3) Quality, uniformity and availability of member representation; - (4) Review policy affecting the steward program; - (5) Determine the process by which decisions are made as to which grievances will be approved or denied for arbitration with the participation of the Vice President for Organizing/Representation; and - (6) Hear all appeals of representation. - (c) The Vice President for Organizing/Representation is Chair of the Statewide Chief Steward Committee.
+Such meetings may be by conference call. - (b) The Statewide Vice President Committee is responsible for review of the overall steward and workplace representation program and shall make recommendations to the Local 1000 Board of Directors regarding the following: - (1) Quality, uniformity and availability of steward training; - (2) Functioning of the statewide grievance tracking system;

+- (3) Quality, uniformity and availability of member representation; - (4) Review policy affecting the steward program; - (5) Determine the process by which decisions are made as to which grievances will be approved or denied for arbitration with the participation of appropriate staff; and - (6) Hear all appeals of representation. - (c) The Statewide Vice President Committee shall elect one of its members to serve as Chair.
+The Chair shall serve at the pleasure of the Committee and may be removed as Chair and replaced by a majority vote of the Committee.
+The Chair shall be responsible to: